wp-plugins/wp-symposium-toolbar/readme.txt

 == Credits ==

-This plugin would never have been what it is without the help and work of the following people.
+This plugin would never have been what it is without the help and/or work from the following people.

-Louis, my friend at [Central Geek](http://centralgeek.com), for his advices in specifying the plugin, and his many tests, pushing the plugin to its limits.
-If you haven't done already, you should definitely visit Central Geek and drop a line there, you'll find he's a nice guy always willing to help.
+First of all, my warm thanks to Louis, my friend at [Central Geek](http://centralgeek.com), for his advices in specifying the plugin, and his many tests, pushing the plugin to its limits.
+If you haven't done already, you should definitely visit Central Geek and drop a line there.
 He's a MultiSite Guru as well, so if you're running WordPress in multisite, just get in touch with him, you'll surely having plenty of things to share.

 = Translations =